TNBitdoctor/TNBitdoctor/README.md

 - 👋 Hi, I’m @TNBitdoctor
 - 👀 I’m interested in nuclear fusion and computer technology
 - 🌱 I’m currently learning C++, Git, some Angular, PayIt AWS architecture, etc.
-- 💞️ I’m looking to collaborate on a system to consistenly pick winning lottery tickets
+- 💞️ I’m looking to collaborate on a system to consistenly pick winning lottery numbers
 - 📫 How to reach me - just yell - loudly!

 <!---